-A. Updated November 2023 - Complete Checklist for CRI Requirements for Fuel Management Prescription before CSSGS Assessment is started Up to \$250 per location/structure (generally 2 to 3 hours to complete) B. Complete FireSmart CSSGS Assessment before mitigation work is started (required).
-Up to \$850 per location/structure (generally 4 to 8 hours) C. Complete recommended mitigation activities identified in the FireSmart CSSGS Assessment, limited to labour and material costs required to complete activities outlined in Table 11 (Appendix 7).
+A. Updated November 2023 - Complete Checklist for CRI Requirements for Fuel Management Prescription before CSSGS Assessment is started (completed checklist must be submitted at time of application but the cost is an eligible expense provided the assessment is completed within six months prior to the date of application submission).
+B. Updated November 2023 - Complete FireSmart CSSGS Assessment before mitigation work is started (completed assessment must be submitted at time of application but the cost is an eligible expense provided the assessment is completed within six months prior to the date of application submission).
+Up to \$850 per location/structure (generally 4 to 8 hours) C. Complete recommended mitigation activities identified in the FireSmart CSSGS Assessment , limited to labour and material costs required to complete activities outlined in Table 11 (Appendix 8).
 Up to \$25,000 per eligible location, including building materials and labour D. Complete FireSmart CSSGS Assessment after mitigation work is complete (required).
 Up to \$850 per location (generally 4 to 8 hours)